abangiraprecious/abangiraprecious/README.md

 - 👋 Hello there!
 My name is Precious Abangira:)
-- 🌱 I’m currently studying computer science!
+- 🌱 I am currently studying computer science!
 - 💞️ I’m looking to collaborate on projects that will generally help me grow my knowledge and skill.
 - 📫 How to reach me?
 - ⚡ Fun fact: I love the sky and flowers so much!